MindShaver/lunchPicker/README.md

   - Have a random place picked for lunch using `/lunch`
   - See how many places are being chosen from with `/lunch count`
   - See a list of all places with `/lunch list`
+  - Delete all instances of places containing a word with `/lunch delete {name}`
+  - See all avaliable command with `/lunch help`

 ### New Features!

   - The ability to add a place to eat!
   - The ability to see how many places can be chosen from!
   - The ability to see all places!
+  - The ability to delete places!
+  - The ability to get help!

 Hosted in Azure using Azure CLI.
 Feel free to fork and make a pull request.